Shelly Novack

-Sheldon Lennard "Shelly" Novack (January 10, 1944 – May 27, 1978) was an American college and professional football offensive end, who was selected by the San Diego Chargers in the 15th round (135th pick overall) of the 1966 American Football League draft.
+Sheldon Lennard "Shelly" Novack (January 10, 1944 – May 27, 1978) was an American college football player for the Long Beach State 49ers.
+He was selected by the San Diego Chargers in the 15th round (135th pick overall) of the 1966 American Football League draft.
 After his retirement as a football player, Novack became an actor in both television and film.

 Football career

 Scholastic football

 Novack was an all-league and special mention Junior College All-American at Santa Monica City College (class of 1963), and first-team All-American at Long Beach State in 1964 and 1965.

 Professional football

 In November 1965, Novack was drafted as a wide receiver by the American Football League (AFL) San Diego Chargers.
 He was the 135th pick in the 1966 AFL draft, but never played in a regular season game.

 After two seasons in San Diego, Novack met Universal Studios acting coach Vincent Chase while playing in a touch football league during the offseason.
 Chase invited Novack to a meeting at the studios, which led to Novack embarking on an acting career.